jackieqv/JackiesBlog/_posts/2022-06-17-create-a-blog-with-jekyll.md

 - Create an account on Github.com for hosting your website on <a href="https://pages.github.com">GitHub Pages</a>

 Here are the high-level steps I took to build my website with Jekyll:
-1. Decide for a Jekyll theme: This <a href="https://github.com/topics/jekyll-theme">link</a> provides different themes to choose from
+1. Decide for a Jekyll theme: This <a href="https://github.com/topics/jekyll-theme">link</a> provides different themes to choose from.
-2. Clone the theme from the Github repository: I used the remote theme starter of <a href="https://github.com/mmistakes/mm-github-pages-starter">Minimal Mistakes</a> and cloned it as a preconfigured theme to my own repository
+2. Clone the theme from the Github repository: I used the remote theme starter of <a href="https://github.com/mmistakes/mm-github-pages-starter">Minimal Mistakes</a> and cloned it as a preconfigured theme to my own repository.
-3. Clone your online repository to your local folder
+3. Clone your online repository to your local folder.
-4. Install Ruby: Use the documentation on <a href="https://jekyllrb.com/docs/step-by-step/01-setup/">Step by Step Tutorial</a> to set up the installation
+4. Install Ruby: Use the documentation on <a href="https://jekyllrb.com/docs/step-by-step/01-setup/">Step by Step Tutorial</a> to set up the installation.
 5. Configuration: Open your local folder with the cloned repository in Visual Studio Code and replace the sample content with your own and configure as necessary.
-Test your configuration on the local host
+Test your configuration on the local host.
 6. Deployment: I used GitHub to host my site which is freely hosted on GitHub's `github.io` domain; Push to GitHub and publish on GitHub Pages.
-You can also host it under your custom domain or you can use other host providers
+You can also host it under your custom domain or you can use other host providers.

 For me, it's a wonderful first project to get into coding and there's still so much to unpack and learn.
 I learned the most through trial and error and searching for solutions in developer forums.
 It has been challenging but also fun.
 Here are the sources that helped me most: